khachapuris/clic/README.md

 - Exponentiation, modulo division, square root implemented initially
 - Trigonometric and reverse trigonometric functions

+### Customizability

+- Use a comma as a decimal separator if you wish
+- Multiple number notation support
+- All settings stored in a `config.toml` file

 ### Extensibility

 - Write extensions with your own functions and operators